What do we want? Super high test scores!

 A student recently asked, “How can I increase my SAT score of 1000 to 1450 in a month?”
 I didn’t sugarcoat my initial response: you probably can’t.

-That assessment may sound harsh, but consider the facts.
-According to College Board statistics, an SAT score of 1000 is in the 35th percentile.
-An SAT score of 1450 represents the 97th percentile.
-Considering that roughly two million graduating college bound seniors take the SAT every year, this student wants to outscore approximately 1,240,000 peers who are currently scoring higher than her.
+That assessment may sound harsh, but consider the facts, adjusted by 10 points to make for more accurate analysis.
+According to our ultimate ACT/SAT Concordance Table, an SAT score of 1010 is in the 44th percentile.
+An SAT score of 1450 represents the 98th percentile.
+Considering that roughly two million graduating college bound seniors take the SAT every year, this student wants to outscore approximately 1,080,000 peers who are currently scoring higher than her.
 In a month.

 Self-confidence can take you very far in life, but sometimes a reality check helps us move from fantasy to reality.
 Some changes are too profound to enact in just one month.
 Imagine you started a month with no background in weight training.
 According to LiveStrong, the average bench press for an untrained woman who weighs 165 pounds is 80 pounds.
 A novice of average weigh can press 95 pounds, an intermediately experienced woman 115 pounds, and an advanced lifter 145 pounds or more.